lizanalab/forecasting2023lundkvist/README.md

 | tReplication | The frequency of replication |
 | snapshotTimes | The update times when snapshots of the simulated stretch are taken |

-## Running the model
+## Running the script

 The script is run with [the node.js](https://nodejs.org/en/download) environment, and uses the built-in modules fs and zlib. epigen uses [Papa Parse](http://papaparse.com) to read files.
 This module was installed with npm, and is included in the repository.

-To run on command line:
+To run on the command line:
     `node epigen.js output_filename`

 At the end of a successful simulation the object with the used parameters and the output filename are written to console, for example: